adrianyorke/forbiddenplanet/README.md

 * `Delete All Rows From Table` (commented out using `*** Comments ***`)

 ## 6. Teradata Database Library (in-house development @ OP)
+### 6.1 Additional keywords we have added at OP
+When we first discovered [Robotframework-Database-Library](https://github.com/franz-see/Robotframework-Database-Library) on GitHub there was no support for Teradata databases.
+We didn't have the skills to add Teradata support at the time so we created our own internal Teradata Database Library.

+Additional keywords were created to enhance the library for OP purposes:
+* `Execute SQL From File` (including token replacement code)
+* `Replace Table` (also drops stats and calls `Drop Table`)
+* `Drop Table` (also drops stats)
+* `Query Table` (simple SELECT * implementation - careful with large tables)
+* `Table Contains Data` (alias for row count != 0)
+* `Verify Column Count` (useful for checking versions)
+* `View Must Exist` (similar to `Table Must Exist` but for database views)
+* `Database Must Exist` (helps check deployment automation)
+* `gcfrRegistrationMustExist` (checks Global Control Framework metadata)
-### 6.1 Review Teradata Support added to Database Library
+### 6.2 Review Teradata Support added to Database Library
-X
-### 6.2 additional keywords we have added at OP
-X
+In October 2019, we raised [Issue #122](https://github.com/franz-see/Robotframework-Database-Library/issues/122) to add support for Teradata 15 & 16 to Robot Framework Database Library.

+In November 2019, [Pull Request #124](https://github.com/franz-see/Robotframework-Database-Library/pull/124/) was created with the required additions to implement support for Teradata 15 & 16.
+The following changes were merged during December:
+* `.gitignore` (ignore `test/logs/` folder created by Teradata DevOps module)
+* `src/DatabaseLibrary/assertion.py` (Teradata SQL implementation using DBC)
+* `src/DatabaseLibrary/connection_manager.py` (Teradata specific port and connect method)
+* `test/Teradata_DB_Tests.robot` (new test suite for Teradata)
 ### 6.3 Discuss the different methods of extending keywords
-X
+The most obvious way of adding keywords is that you amend the Python library code.
+This requires some developer skills but it is quite straightforward.
+Packaging and distributing libraries is a little more challenging and you need to carefully consider what strategy use for deploying updates.
+You will see many examples on GitHub if you search for GitHub repositories beginnning with "robotframework-".

+The simplest way to extend Robot Framework functionality is to [create user keywords](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-user-keywords):

+> Keyword tables are used to create new higher-level keywords by combining existing keywords together.
+> These keywords are called user keywords to differentiate them from lowest level library keywords that
+> are implemented in test libraries.
+The syntax for creating user keywords is very close to the syntax for
+> creating test cases, which makes it easy to learn.

+User keywords can be created in test case files, resource files and test suite initialization files under the `*** Keywords ***` section.
 ### 6.4 Different types of testing
-* Smoke Testing
+**Unit/Smoke Testing**\
 Unit testing or smoke testing is the most basic form of testing.
-* Functional Testing
-Functional testing is used to
-* Regression Testing
+It is also the type testing that is generally the easiest to define.
+Unit tests are typically small, simple and fast executing.
+They are often used to perform technical quality assurance during the deployment process, or simple sanity checks for the developer.

+**Functional Testing**\
+Functional testing in the database domain normally involves performing more detailed analylsis.
+For example, functional tests might analyse the Primary Key or Unique Index.
+They can also identify orphaned Foreign Keys when there is no technical restriction implemented by the relational database.
+In the database domain, functional tests normally require data (or at least one row) to be loaded into the tables being tested as it is not possible to perform functional testing on empty tables.

+Addtional keywords were added to support functional testing at OP and distributed via a common resource file:
+* `Verify Unique Index`
+* `Verify Unique Rows CTL_ID End Date`
+* `Verify Unique Rows CTL_ID`
+* `Verify Unique Rows Different CTL_ID`
+* `Verify Unique Rows CTL_ID End Date WITH WHERE`

+**Regression Testing**\
 It's important to check that each release does not break any existing features.
-In the database domain, functional testing will normally require a separate database environment.
+In the database domain, regression testing will normally require a separate database environment.

+For each data source, it is necessary to define a standard set of data files that can be reloaded at any time into a clean environment in order to perform regression testing.
+It should also be possible to perform a more complete regression test where files for many (or all) data sources are reloaded to check for any errors that may have been introduced with the latest changes.

 ## 7. Test Automation with Jenkins CI
 ### 7.1 Continuous Integration 101